News

 What is the Premier League's Goal Accreditation Panel?

-Any goal where the identity of the goalscorer is open to debate is reviewed by a three-person panel at the Premier League Match Centre
+Any goal where the identity of the goalscorer is open to debate is reviewed by a three-person panel at Premier League Match Centre

 Related Articles